-Learn about current trends and
+Learn about current trends and the latest research.

 Optica is dedicated to the professional development needs of our members.
 The Society connects you to a world of engineering research and a wealth of information at your fingertips.